Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 Selection within the simulator will answer the question for us.
 We do, however, have to solve one of the two problems
 below:

-1. How can we dynamically determine the amount of hidden neurons an organism can have?
+1. How can we dynamically determine the amount of hidden nodes an organism can have?

 2. How will a `Neural Network` decide a hidden node is 'overloaded' and therefore needs to create a new node?